juniandotnet/contentlab-instant-calculator/README.md

 This software function is intended to replace conventional calculator, where user can directly enter mathematical expression freely in a text box.
 The math evaluation is produced by using a Javascript interpreter called [Jint](https://github.com/sebastienros/jint).

+This source code contains 1 Solution with 4 projects.

+- **InstantCalculator**: This is library project, contains logic and shared UI code.
+- **InstantCalculator.Tests**: This is unit testing project.
+The purpose is to create tests for written functions in **InstantCalculator** library project.
+- **InstantCalculator.Wpf**: This is Windows executable project.
+This project references the library and display the UI.
+- **InstantCalculator.Setup**: This project produces msi installer for Windows.